Centennial (miniseries)

-Centennial is a 12-episode American television miniseries that aired on NBC from October 1978 to February 1979.
-The miniseries follows the history of Centennial, Colorado, from 1795 to the 1970s.
-It was based on the 1974 novel of the same name by James A. Michener, was produced by John Wilder.
+Centennial is a 12-episode American television miniseries that aired on NBC from October 1978 to February 1979, and again from September 1980 to October 1980.
+The miniseries follows the fictional history of Centennial, Colorado, from 1795 to the 1970s.
+It was based on the 1974 novel of the same name by James A. Michener and was produced by John Wilder.

-It was one of the longest and most ambitious television projects ever attempted at the time (c.
-21 hours or 26 hours with commercials).
-It had a budget of US$25 million, employed four directors and five cinematographers, and featured over 100 speaking parts.
+With a runtime of 26 hours and a $25 million budget, it was one of the longest miniseries ever and the most expensive television show in history.
+It employed four directors and five cinematographers, and featured over 100 speaking parts.
 Centennial was released on DVD on July 29, 2008.